 Like other chronic diseases, addiction involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.

 Historically, addiction has been defined only in regard to substances that cross the blood-brain barrier once ingested and temporarily alter the chemical makeup of the brain.

-A first draft in the DSM 5 has suggested a new category of mental disorders called the "Behavioral Addictions" which would include compulsive gambling as a stand-alone diagnosis.
-The new DSM 5 may include behavior that creates a psychological dependency, such as compulsive sex, pornography, video games, work, Internet, exercise, and watching television.
-For now, it's proposed that any of the other "Behavioral Addictions" would be diagnosed as a Behavioral Addiction: Not Otherwise Specified.
+A first draft in the DSM-5 has suggested a new category of mental disorders called the “Behavioral Addictions” which would include compulsive gambling as a stand-alone diagnosis.
+The new DSM-5 does not include behavior that creates a psychological dependency, such as compulsive sex, pornography, video games, work, Internet, exercise, and watching television is proposed that any of the other “Behavioral Addictions” would be diagnosed as a Behavioral Addiction: Not Otherwise Specified.